nashirj/nashirj/README.md

 - ⚡ I’m currently:
   - a student living in Orlando, FL and attending [UCF](https://www.ucf.edu/)
-  - working on a paper about a mass estimation model created for a [NASA Kennedy Space Center](https://www.nasa.gov/centers/kennedy/home/index.html) lunar excavation robot
+  - working on building an [automatic chessboard with a custom chess AI](https://github.com/ucfai/knightros-gambit)

 - 🔨 My past work experience includes internships at:
   - [@google](https://github.com/google), where I worked on a team that supports image/video search